adegenna/cahnhilliard_2d/README.md

 <img src="https://github.com/adegenna/cahnhilliard_2d/blob/master/cheqn.gif">

-Zero flux boundary conditions, square domain.
+Periodic boundary conditions, square domain.

 # Solver
 First, edit the filepaths in src/input_driver.dat to reflect what is on your machine.
 Then, run: